lschwall/lschwall/README.md

 ### About Me
 ---

 Hi, I'm Larry!
-Born and raised in the heart of New Orleans with a passion for coding, cooking, and culture.
+I am a software developer born and raised in the heart of New Orleans with a passion for coding, cooking, and culture.
 I come from a background in automotive repair, Architecture and the arts, carpentry, culinary, graphical design, photography, and software development.

 Some would call me "a jack of all trades, master of none"; however, I always love to refer to myself as "a jack of all trades that's a master of some, but oftentimes that is better than a master of one"